The Practitioner’s Guide to Scaling Infrastructure as Code

 Role

-The main role of the DevOps team is to solve the development problem, build solutions to cater to business requirements.
+The main role of the DevOps team is to solve development problems and build solutions that meet business requirements.

-SREs’ main role is to deal with operational problems, for example – production failures, infrastructure issues (disk, memory), security, monitoring.
+SREs’ main role is to deal with operational problems, such as production failures, infrastructure issues (disk, memory), security, and monitoring.

 Focus